ine-content/INE-Public/Labs/Lab 2 - How to Acquire Data using Linux.md

 ## LAB 2

-# Scenario

-In this **offline** exercise, we will go through the process of preparing our evidence storage environment, and collecting the most important data from an offline (dead-box) hard disk drive in order to use it later on for analysis and investigations.

-The scope of this lab is using a Linux operating system (<u>that you will set up locally</u>) to perform image acquisition of a hard disk drive.

-# Goals

--   Prepare an evidence storage environment

--   Use Linux to prepare forensic images

--   Hash files and drives for validation

--   Bonus: copy forensic images to CD/DVDs

-# What you will learn

--   How to prepare the evidence storage (target) environment to store evidence

--   How to organize your evidence storage

--   How to use different Linux tools to create forensic images

--   How to hash files and drives and why

--   How to compress and split forensic images to be stored on CD/DVD drives

-To guide you throughout the lab process, you will find different Tasks.
-Tasks are designed for educational purposes, as well as to show you the usage of different tools and different methods to achieve the same goal.
-Please note that Tasks are not meant to be used as a methodology.

-Armed with the knowledge acquired from the content and the skills acquired from the Task(s), you can achieve the Lab goal.
-If this is the first time doing a lab, we advise that you follow these Tasks.

-Once you have completed all Tasks, you can proceed to the end of the lab manual and check the solutions.

-# Recommended tools

--   **Virtualbox**

--   **Linux operating system with dd**

--   **Different Linux CLI Commands**

--   **The dcfldd tool**

 # Setting up the environment

 -   The tasks below assume you are using a Linux Operating System (Kali, SIFT, Ubuntu, etc.) locally.
 Please download the appropriate ISO to create such a Virtual Machine on your personal computer.
 We will be using Virtualbox.